7 steps to women's financial empowerment

 Higher incomes and positions of power, however, are but half the battle.
 To secure their financial futures, advocates say women today must develop a proactive plan to save, spend, and invest with intent.

-Financial empowerment for women has long been a point of emphasis for MassMutual and its financial professionals.
+Financial independence for women has long been a point of emphasis for MassMutual and its financial professionals.
 MassMutual has made it not only a priority within the company (as our board composition and family-friendly employment policies demonstrate ), but also part of the Live Mutual philosophy with which the company approaches helping people secure their future and protect the ones they love.
 (Related: A mathematics and suffrage pioneer's time at MassMutual)

-Financial empowerment is not a measure of net worth.
+To be clear, financial freedom is not a measure of net worth.
 It really just means having the confidence — and skill set — to control your money versus letting your money control you.

 Gaining the confidence to manage their money well can help to mitigate the financial obstacles that many women still face: